junguler/_image-manipulation/Mosaic/README.md

 ![mos-fire](https://user-images.githubusercontent.com/59083599/139851339-5031d4c9-fda0-4657-a73a-04c1628c6bcb.jpg)

 ## respecting frame of the image
-by default mosaic aligns the tiles starting at the edges of the screen and then comes to the middle, if we set this option to false the tiles are align at the border of the objects inside our image, let's show both side by side
+by default mosaic aligns the tiles starting at the edges of the screen and then comes to the middle, if we set this option to false the tiles are aligned at the border of the objects inside our image, let's show both side by side

 WITH_FRAME = True | WITH_FRAME = False
 :-------------------------:|:-------------------------: